INTO-CPS-Association/aurt/README.md

 The following shows the different use cases that aurt supports.
-In order to improve performance, the model is compiled in different stages, in a way that allows the user to try alternative friction models without having to re-create the full model, which takes a long time.
+In order to improve performance, the model is compiled in different stages, in a way that allows the user to try alternative joint dynamics models without having to re-create the full model, which is a computationally demanding procedure.

 ## Compile Rigid Body Dynamics Model

 ```
-aurt compile-rbd --mdh mdh.csv --gravity 0.0 0.0 -9.81 --out rigid-body_dynamics
+aurt compile-rbd --mdh mdh.csv --gravity 0.0 0.0 -9.81 --out rigid_body_dynamics.pickle
 ```
-Reads the Modified Denavit-Hartenberg (MDH) parameters in file `mdh.csv` and outputs the linear and minimal robot dynamics model to file `rigid-body_dynamics`.
+Reads the Modified Denavit-Hartenberg (MDH) parameters in file `mdh.csv` and outputs rigid-body dynamics model to file `rigid_body_dynamics.pickle`.
-The gravity vector determines the orientation of the robot for which the parameters will be calibrated.
+The gravity vector determines the orientation of the robot base for which the parameters will be calibrated.
 The generated model does not include the joint dynamics.

 ## Compile Robot Dynamics Model

 ```
-aurt compile-rd --model-rbd rigid-body_dynamics --friction-load-model square --friction-viscous-powers 2 1 4 --friction-hysteresis-model sign --out robot_dynamics
+aurt compile-rd --model-rbd rigid_body_dynamics.pickle --friction-load-model square --friction-viscous-powers 2 1 4 --out robot_dynamics.pickle
 ```

 Reads the rigid-body dynamics model created with the `compile-rbd` command, and generates the robot dynamics model,